matterhorn-chat/matterhorn/docs/UserGuide.md

 Click-toggling also works in the "Search Emoji" window as well as the "Reactions" tab of the message view window.

+* Settings in the `/notify-prefs` window can be manipulated with the mouse.

 # Spell Checking Support

 Matterhorn uses `aspell` to perform spell-checking of your message